Sandals vs. Beaches

 Activities & Excursions

-Beaches and Sandals have an array of water sports like snorkeling, diving, paddle boards and kayaks.
-They both also offer land activities like golf, tennis, and fitness centers.
+Beaches and Sandals have an array of included water sports like scuba diving, snorkeling, diving, paddle boards and kayaks.
+They both also offer land activities like tennis and fitness centers.

-Beaches offer more kid-friendly options with waterpark features and Kid’s Camp.
+Beaches offer more kid-friendly options with waterparks, teen lounges, and Kid’s Camps.

 Excursions from the resort are available at Beaches and Sandals at additional cost.
 They give guests an authentic experience of the Caribbean outside the resort with options varying from water activities to rum distillery tours.